tracyspells/teisu/docs/src/tutorials/getting-started/index.md

 wally install
 ```

+## GitHub Releases

+Alternatively, you can get `Teisu`'s  `.rbxm` file from the [GitHub Releases page](https://github.com/tracyspells/teisu/releases).

 ## Why Teisu?

 I wanted to make a reactive library just for fun and to gain experience.

-Not only that, but I wanted to combine two libraries that Teisu is based on:
+Not only that, but I wanted to take two libraries that I enjoyed using:

 - [Vide](https://centau.github.io/vide/)

 - [Charm](https://github.com/littensy/charm)

-...and merge them into one.
+...and combine them into one.
 I added some changes and quality of life improvements.